usmanr149/urmlblog/_posts/2020-5-24-Unet-Architectecture-TF.md

 Semantic Segmentation, also called image segmentation or pixel-based classification, is a technique in which each pixel in an image is classified as belonging to a particular class.
 Deep learning methods have been very successful at image segmentation and U-Net is one of the most well-recognnized image segmentation algorithms.
-U-Net was originally designed for use in biomedical image segmentation and was used to win the ISBI cell tracking challenge 2015.
+U-Net was originally designed for use in biomedical image segmentation and was used to win the <a href='https://lmb.informatik.uni-freiburg.de/people/ronneber/isbi2015/' target='_blank'>cell tracking challenge at ISBI 2015</a>.
 The architecture consists of a contracting path to capture context and then a symmetric expanding path to enable localization, giving it a U-shape when drawn:

 ![_config.yml]({{ site.baseurl }}/images/unet/Unet.png)